TempleEight/temple-docs/TempleEight/docs/getting-started.md

   userTwo: User;
   matchedOn: datetime @serverSet;
   #enumerable; // Adds list endpoint, filters by `created_by`, only creator can GET
-  // Implicit #readable(by: this), only creator can GET
+  // Implicit #readable(by: all), everyone can GET
-  // Implicit #writable(by: this), only creator can UPDATE and DELETE }
+  // Implicit #writable(by: all), everyone can UPDATE and DELETE }
 ```